• Home

 You must create financial reports, such as profit and loss statements and balance sheets, for tax reporting purposes.

-However, these reports qualify as management reports because they show whether a business is earning or losing money.
+However, these reports qualify as management reports examples because they show whether a business is earning or losing money.
 For instance, the income statement provides the most precise synopsis of your business activity during the time frame it covers.

-We’re talking about how much revenue your company has taken in, how much is spent and how much is left over at the end of the day.
+We’re talking about how much revenue your company has taken in, how much is spent, and how much is left over at the end of the day.

 The cash flow statement shows how you manage the money available to you over time, how much you spend on operations, how much you dedicate toward paying off debt, and how much flexibility your budget allows.